 In 2013 and 2014, the State entered commercial transactions granting long-term leases over the State’s port assets to private operators.

 The transaction deeds entered in 2013 with the winning bidder for the right to operate the assets of Port Botany and Port Kembla require the State to pay the port operator an amount of money where certain preconditions relating to container traffic at the Port of Newcastle are met.

 The transaction deed entered in 2014 with the winning bidder for the right to operate the assets of the Port of Newcastle, requires the operator of the Port of Newcastle to reimburse the State for those payments.

-IPART was given this role on 2 March 2023.
-We have 6 months to make a determination, or 9 months if we issue a draft determination.
-The timeframe can be extended by up to a further 6 months if necessary.
+IPART was appointed to determine the one-off compensation amount on 2 March 2023.
+We have 6 months to make a determination, or 9 months if we issue a draft determination to the operator of the Port of Newcastle and the State.